-ADMINISTRATION
+CHAPTER 2 ADMINISTRATION

-- 2.010 Tribal Gaming Office.
-The White Mountain Apache Tribal Gaming Office is hereby established.
-The Tribal Gaming Office shall consist of five Commissioners appointed by a majority of the Tribal Council.
-The Commissioners must be a member of the Tribe or a person with adequate experience in gaming operations, the practice of gaming law, gaming control or regulation, law enforcement or accounting.
-A Commissioner shall serve for 3 years and may be removed from office prior to the end of his or her term for cause or by a majority vote of the Tribal Council pursuant to a public hearing.
-In order to establish an annually staggered appointment schedule, the first Commissioners shall be appointed by the Tribal Council as follows: two Commissioners shall serve three year terms, two Commissioners shall serve 2 year terms, and one Commissioner shall serve a one year term for the initial appointment terms only.
-Thereafter, all successive terms of appointment shall be for 3 years.
-Vacancies shall be filled within 60 days by the Tribal Council. - 2.020 Restrictions on Tribal Gaming Office.
-Commissioners may hold other Tribal positions and may engage in business, provided, however, that they shall not engage in any business which is subject to the provisions of this Ordinance.
-Commissioners may not gamble in the Gaming Facility nor may they have any personal financial interest in any gambling by any patron of the Gaming Facility. - 2.030 Compensation.
-Commissioners shall be compensated at the rate to be established annually by the Tribal Council.
-Commissioners shall be reimbursed for actual expenses incurred on Tribal Gaming Office business, including necessary and reasonable travel expenses. - 2.040 Selection of Chairperson.
-The Tribal Gaming Office shall select annually from its membership a Chairperson, who shall have the power to convene special meetings of the Commission upon 72 hours written or oral notice to members of the Tribal Gaming Office. - 2.050 Meetings Open to Public.
-General meetings of the Tribal Gaming Office shall be open to the public, and all meetings shall be governed by Roberts Rules of order or Rules of Parliamentary Procedure customarily used by the Tribal Council. - 2.060 Quorum.
-A quorum shall consist of 3 members of the Tribal Gaming Office.
-All decisions shall be made by a majority vote of the Tribal Gaming Office, unless indicated otherwise in this Ordinance. - 2.070 Quarterly Reports.
+2.010 Tribal Gaming Office.
+The Pascua Yaqui Tribal Gaming Office is hereby established.
+The Tribal Gaming Office shall consist of an Executive Director appointed by the Tribal Council and such other staff as the Executive Director may appoint.
+The Executive Director shall be a contract employee of the Pascua Yaqui Tribe.
+The Tribal Chairman shall be authorized to negotiate and execute the terms of said employment contract subject to the approval of the Tribal Council.

+2.020 Restrictions on Tribal Gaming Office.
+The Executive Director and other employees of the Tribal Gaming Office may not hold other Tribal positions nor may they engage in any business which is subject to the provisions of this Ordinance.
+Tribal gaming employees may not gamble in the Gaming Facility nor may they have any personal financial interest in any gambling by any patron of the Gaming Facility.

+2.030 Compensation.
+The Executive Director shall be compensated at the rate to be established annually by the Tribal Council.
+The Executive Director shall be reimbursed for actual expenses incurred on Tribal Gaming Office business, including necessary and reasonable travel expenses.

+2.040 Quarterly Reports.
 The Tribal Gaming Office shall make quarterly reports to the Council within 30 days after the close of the calendar quarter for which the information is being required.
 The reports shall include a full and complete statement of gaming revenues paid to the Tribe, expenses and all other financial transactions of the Tribal Gaming Office and a summary of all licensing and enforcement actions.

-- 2.080 Necessary Powers.
+2.050 Necessary Powers.
 The Tribal Gaming Office shall exercise all powers necessary to effectuate the purposes of this Tribal Gaming Ordinance.
 The Tribal Gaming Office may exercise any proper power and authority necessary to perform the duties assigned to it by this Tribal Gaming Ordinance or the Tribal Council, and is not limited by the enumeration of powers in this Ordinance.

-The Tribal Gaming Office shall meet with the Executive Director not less than once each calendar quarter to make recommendations and set policy, to approve or reject reports of the Executive Director and transact other business that may be properly brought before it. - 2.090 Regulations.
+2.060 Regulations.
 The Tribal Gaming Office is empowered to adopt, amend and repeal regulations subject to final approval by the Tribal Council to effectuate the provisions of the Compact, this Tribal Gaming Ordinances and the Tribe's gaming policy.
-Regulations shall be adopted, amended or repealed in accordance with the following procedures: - 1.
-At least 10 days before the initial meeting of the Tribal Gaming Office and 5 days before any subsequent meeting at which the adoption, amendment or repeal of a regulation is considered, notice of the proposed action must be: - a.
-Published in such locations as the Tribal Gaming Office prescribes; - b.
-Mailed to the State Gaming Agency and to every person who has filed a request therefor with the Tribal Gaming Office; and - c.
-When the Tribal Gaming Office deems advisable, mailed to any person whom the Tribal Gaming Office believes would be interested in the proposed action, and published in such additional form and manner as the Tribal Gaming Office prescribes. - 2.
-The notice of proposed adoption, amendment or repeal must include: - a.
-A statement of the time, place and nature of the proceedings for adoption, amendment or repeal; - b.
-Reference to the authority under which the action is proposed; and - c.
-Either the express terms or an informative summary of the proposed action. - 3.
-On the date and at the time and place designated in the notice, the Tribal
+Regulations shall be adopted, amended or repealed in accordance with the following procedures:

+1. At least 10 days before the initial meeting of the Tribal Gaming Office and 5 days before any subsequent meeting at which the adoption, amendment or repeal of a regulation is considered, notice of the proposed action must be:

+a.
+Published in such locations as the Tribal Gaming Office prescribes;

+b.
+Mailed to the State Gaming Agency and to every person who has filed a request therefor with the Tribal Gaming Office; and c.
+When the Tribal Gaming Office deems advisable, mailed to any person whom the Tribal Gaming Office believes would be interested in the proposed action, and published in such additional form and manner as the Tribal Gaming Office prescribes.

+2. The notice of proposed adoption, amendment or repeal must include:

+a.
+A statement of the time, place and nature of the proceedings for adoption, amendment or repeal;

+b.
+Reference to the authority under which the action is proposed; and c.
+Either the express terms or an informative summary of the proposed action.